Enfield County School

-Enfield County is a girls' comprehensive school which was once created as Enfield Chace School in 1967, following the amalgamation of Enfield County School, which had been a girls' grammar school, with Chace Girls School, a secondary modern school.
+Enfield County School for Girls is a girls' comprehensive school that was created as Enfield Chace School in 1967, following the amalgamation of Enfield County School, which had been a girls' grammar school, with Chace Girls School, a secondary modern school.
 The amalgamated school readopted the name Enfield County School in 1987.

 In 2018 the School adopted the name Enfield County School for Girls.

 Admissions

 It is situated directly in the middle of Enfield, slightly to the north of the town centre, equidistant between the two railway stations, near St Andrew's Enfield.

 History

 Former schools

 The original Enfield County School had been opened in 1909, becoming Enfield County Grammar School for Girls, which had around 850 girls.
 It was administered by Middlesex County Council Education Committee (Borough of Enfield).
 Chace Girls School had been formed in 1962 as a girls' secondary modern school from the senior girls department at Lavender School.
 Both were well-established girls' schools, each with a long tradition of high achievement and academic excellence, according to the current Headteacher, Ms. J. Gumbrell.